 Run Your Corrections by Your Team First, and Only Then the Audience

 If you choose to correct a team member’s actions during a live performance (meeting, presentation, important discourse), your primary audience of concern should be the person you’re correcting.
-Rather than presenting your correct methods to everyone listening and disregarding the feelings of the person you’re correcting, ask, “hey John, perhaps there’s a clearer way to explain this concept?”
+Rather than presenting your correct methods to everyone listening and disregarding the feelings of the person you’re correcting, ask, “Hey John, perhaps the example with the lamp post is a clearer way to explain this concept?”

 By focusing on the team member you’re correcting, you’ll give off the image that you care about maintaining team relationships and cohesion.
 Do not jump the gun and present the correction to whoever the audience is right away.
 Always run corrections by your teammates first, and then only present the corrections if they agree.
 You can do this during live ‘performances’, as it will serve to improve the image of cohesion as a team rather than diminish it.
 Your audience will witness your team making adjustments on the fly, and will be impressed by the method employed in maintaining team cohesion while also caring for accuracy.